Vietnam.vn - Nền tảng quảng bá Việt Nam

 She also stressed that measles cases are often underreported and the actual number is certainly much higher.

 To get a more accurate figure, WHO has been modeling the numbers each year, and the latest estimate shows 9.2 million cases and 136,216 deaths from measles in 2022, up 43% from 2021.
-Such modeling has yet to be done for 2023.
+Such modeling has not yet been done for 2023.

 “With the number of cases increasing, we expect the number of deaths to also increase in 2023.
 This year is going to be very difficult,” Ms Crowcroft said.

-Natasha Crowcroft warned that more than half of countries globally are now at high risk of measles outbreaks by the end of 2024, with an estimated 142 million children vulnerable to the disease.
+Natasha Crowcroft warned that more than half of the world's countries are now at high risk of measles outbreaks by the end of 2024, with an estimated 142 million children vulnerable to the disease.

 Measles is a highly contagious viral disease that mainly affects children.
 The most serious complications include blindness, brain swelling, diarrhea, and severe respiratory infections.